PeDiot/portfolio_churn_value/README.md

 ***Keywords***: *customer portfolio management (CPM), churn, customer value, duration models, machine learning, telecom.*

-The book can be viewed [here](https://pediot.github.io/portfolio_churn_value/).
+The book can be viewed <a href="https://pediot.github.io/portfolio_churn_value/" target="_blank">here</a>.
 It can also be downloaded to pdf file even though some issues can be noted in image display.